kwame-mintah/notes-md/learning-paths/machine-learning/06-feature-engineering.md

 ### Ordinal categorical

-Describes information that can be categorized and has a distinct order or ranking.
+Describes information that can be categorised and has a distinct order or ranking.
 Same `pandas` implementation, but encoding many categorical variables.
 This is ideal if the feature can be thought of as an ordinal categorical variable.

 ```python
 new_data["column_name"] = df["column_name"].map(